mendix/widgets-resources/packages/modules/web-actions/README.md

-# Atlas Web Content module automation
+# Web Actions module automation

 This is the package being used to automate the release of Atlas Web Content module.